fpgaprince/rtd/docs/source/fundamentals.rst

 We need to discuss negative numbers and how it is interpreted/implemented.

-There are several approaches, but I will discuss what is called 2's complement and use a 4bit binary value to illustrate.
+There are several approaches, but I will discuss what is called 2's complement

 Note, our binary decimal conversions in earlier section utilized this 2's complement.

     2's comp is probably the most commmon interpretation and usage of binary numbers.

-Remember that, a 4bit value gives us 16 unique combinations.. how we interpret and use it is up to us.

-With 2's complement, the MSB is defined/used as the sign bit. it's power of two value is negated, while the rest remain positive.
+With 2's complement, the MSB is defined/used as the sign bit.
+It's power of two value is negated, while the rest remain positive.

-In 4bit binary, the 4th bit (3rd index) normally would have a value of 8, but we're negating it, -8.

 Convert from Binary to Negative Decimal
 -------------------------------------------------------------
+We will use a 4bit binary value to illustrate.

+In 4bit binary, the 4th bit (3rd index) normally would have a weight of 8 (2^3),
+but we're negating it, -8.

+Only showing the sum of the power of 2s.

 e.g. 1100
 = -8 + 4 + 0 + 0 = -4